Urban Oarsman sails, rows and tows on the 2022 Barefoot Raid

 We got some supper ashore.
 Doc Morgan’s full, Bowen Island Pub full, every place full.
 “The Crew” ended up at Barcelona Tapas & Wine Bar and ate there.

 We returned to boats nineish.
-I set up my tent on the dock, as Myst is too small and tippy to sleep on.
+I set up my tent on the dock, as Myst is too small for the tent to fit into.
+I could sleep on the floor boards, but there is a chance of rain for tonight.

 Sailing Day Two: